okemoto6/GDAPC/TEST-GH-KNIT.md

 - *The start and end station names are not always provided.*

 - *The start and end station names are not consistent.
-Further analysis showed that there is difference between number of station id's and station names (same stations – by id - are sometimes named differently).*
+Further analysis showed that there is difference between number of station id’s and station names (same stations – by id - are sometimes named differently).*